-John Packer sell an interesting Kinder clarinet - the JP125 clarinet (in the key of C) at around £245.
+John Packer sell an interesting Kinder clarinet - the JP125 clarinet (in the key of C) at around £260.
 This is an ebonite clarinet with reduced key-work; it is not as light as the Nuvo clarinet but is still lighter than a standard clarinet; it is just as difficult to assemble as a standard clarinet but the reduced key-work means the instrument will be more reliable than a standard instrument.
 Perhaps most importantly it does look like a conventional clarinet, which may give it an advantage over the Nuvo Clarineo.
+This instrument could be of interest for an adult.

-Elkhart also produce a Kinder clarinet in C (the Elkhart 100CCL) at around £315 however this instrument has full key-work making it heavier than the JP125 (although still lighter than a Bb model).
+Elkhart also produce a Kinder clarinet in the key of C (the Elkhart 100CCL) at around £315 (not currently available new in the UK) however this instrument has full key-work making it heavier than the JP125 (although still lighter than a Bb model).
 There is no advantage in having the extra key-work - it will not be used by a beginner and it this only makes the instrument heavier and more vulnerable.
-It might be useful as a C clarinet for an adult.
+This instrument could be of interest for an adult.

-All the above instruments play in the key of C and although this can be an advantage in many ways, (allowing the clarinet to play the repertoire books for Recorder, Flute, Oboe etc), it does mean that these instruments require different tutor books and sheet music compared to the standard Bb clarinet and therefore a parent should check with the child's teacher before making a purchase (note: Beginners using a C Clarinet cannot use beginner Recorder or Flute tutor books because tunes that are easy on Flute or Recorder are not necessarily easy on the C clarinet).
+All the above instruments play in the key of 'C' and although this can be an advantage in many ways, (allowing the clarinet to play the repertoire books for Recorder, Flute, Oboe etc), it does mean that these instruments require different tutor books and sheet music compared to the standard 'Bb' clarinet and therefore a parent should check with the child's teacher before making a purchase (note: Beginners using a 'C' Clarinet cannot use beginner Recorder or Flute tutor books because tunes that are easy on Flute or Recorder are not necessarily easy on the 'C' clarinet).

-Howarth manufacture two Kinder clarinets - both in (standard) Bb.
+Howarth manufacture two Kinder clarinets - both in (standard) 'Bb' (however both are currently unavailable).
 The first of these clarinets is the Junior MX - this is made of ABS resin and has the absolute minimum of the key-work required for a beginner (significantly fewer keys than 'simplified' key-work) this makes the instrument light and durable and easy to maintain.
 It would have a limited useful lifetime for an individual child because they would need to upgrade fairly soon, but it would be a very good purchase for a school where its reliability would enable a long, low maintenance lifetime as it gets used by beginner after beginner.
-The other Howarth Kinder clarinet is the Junior MX plus, this has more keys (similar to other Kinder clarinets with 'simplified' key-work) enabling it to be used up to grade 3.
-This instrument would be a better purchase (for the individual child as it intended to be used up to grade 3.
-Both these clarinets come fitted with Howarth's simple-fit ligature - making it easier for the child to fit the reed on and probably reducing the number of broken reeds.
-Both instruments will be more reliable and will incur less maintenance costs during their lifetimes but their purchase prices perhaps too high for instruments with less keywork than usual.
+The other Howarth Kinder clarinet is the Junior MX plus, this has more keys (similar to other Kinder clarinets with 'simplified' keywork) enabling it to be used up to grade 3.
+This instrument would be a better purchase for an individual child (as well as schools) as it intended to be used up to grade 3.
+Both these clarinets come fitted with Howarth's 'simple-fit' ligature - making it easier for the child to fit the reed on and probably reducing the number of broken reeds.
+Both instruments will be more reliable and will incur less maintenance costs during their lifetimes but their purchase prices are perhaps too high for instruments with minimal keywork.